cschpc/student-cluster-competition-2024/Training/08-NAMD/exercises/README.md

 1. First, navigate under `Graphics/Representations`
 2. Delete the default coloring for "All"
-3. Aelect atoms "protein" and choose the Coloring method "SegName", Material "AOChalky" and the Drawing method "NewCartoon"
+3. Select atoms "protein" and choose the Coloring method "SegName", Material "AOChalky" and the Drawing method "NewCartoon"
 4. Next, select atoms "lipid" and choose the Coloring method "Type", Material "AOChalky" and the Drawing method "VDW"
 5. Finally, implement the background "solvent" material like in the following picture:
 <img src="../img/vmd_solvent_rep.png" alt="drawing" width="250"/>